DavidLucha/StimControl/README.md

     end
 ```

-if you want to set the displayed value of the categorical, do it like this:
+if you want to set the displayed value of the categorical, I did it like this:
 ```
 cat = prop.getCategorical;
 configVal = component.ConfigStruct.(rowNames{fnum});